 Visiting the Arenal Volcano

 The Arenal Volcano is still considered active, but there hasn’t been an eruption since 2010.
 If you’re lucky, you might still get to see smoke spewing out of the top!
-People come from all over the world to admire and study the volcano, hoping to glimpse some volcanic activity.
+People come from all over the world to admire and study the volcano, hike on lava from previous eruptions, and maybe glimpse some volcanic activity.
 Only 3 hours from the capital city, San Jose, the Arenal Volcano is easily accessible and offers a variety of fun, adventure-packed activities for everyone.
-Don’t miss out on some great Arenal tours while you’re there!
+If you are vacationing in Guanacaste, it is possible to take a day trip to Arenal and explore the forest on one of the many trails.
+Don’t miss out on some great Arenal volcano tours while you’re there!

 Arenal Volcano National Park

-The Arenal Volcano National Park spans across almost 30,000 acres and is a great place to see the volcano up close.
-Several hikes leave from the entrance of the park, some only taking 30 minutes, some taking a couple of hours.
-Solo hikes are permitted but you can also easily arrange hikes in La Fortuna.
+The Arenal Volcano National Park spans across almost 30,000 acres of rainforest and is a great place to see the volcano up close from various trails.
+Choose from several hiking trails that leave from the entrance of the park, some only taking 30 minutes, some taking a couple of hours.
+Solo hikes on the trails are permitted but you can also easily arrange guided hikes in La Fortuna.

 Swim, take pictures and picnic at the bottom of this 200 ft mind-blowing waterfall.
-Get there by walking or arrive on horseback.
+Get there by walking or horseback riding.
 The hike to the waterfall is a great opportunity to spot wildlife including monkeys, toucans and sloths.

 Hanging Bridge Tours